-Jira Dashboard Guide: How To Create Awesome Dashboards With Your Jira Data
+Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 However, the power of Jira dashboards can be hard to unleash.
 Creating basic dashboards in Jira is more complicated and convoluted than in other systems.
 Making complex Jira dashboards can be a whole new skill set in itself.

-In this blog, I’ll explain what you need to know to create awesome Jira dashboards.
+In this blog, I’ll explain what you need to know to create custom, powerful Jira dashboards, along with any mistakes you should definitely avoid.

-I’ll also show you how you can create Jira dashboards much more easily in Visor, with levels of customization and sharing options that simply aren’t possible using Jira’s native dashboard functionality.
+I’ll also show you how you can create Jira dashboards much more easily in Visor, using our Dashboard view, to give you levels of customization, enable project portfolio management, and sharing options that simply aren’t possible using Jira’s native dashboard functionality.
 Try Visor now with a free account.

 Jira Dashboards – The Basics